apollographql/apollo-client/docs/source/caching/cache-interaction.md

 });
 ```

-When using this form of `cache.modify`, you can determine the individual field names using `details.fieldName`.
+When using this form of `cache.modify`, you can determine individual field names using `details.fieldName`.
 This technique works for any modifier function, not just those that return `INVALIDATE`.

 ## Obtaining an object's cache ID